Kam’s Roast Goose – Hong Kong’s Michelin Roast Meat Restaurant

 Kam’s version (HK$12) was as good as what I could remember.
 The secret is said to be the timing in rearing the duck eggs.
 Hardy recommended eating the eggs with ginger to balance out the acidicity.

-[Updated] Kam’s Roast Goose will open in Singapore in October at Pacific Plaza.
-However, there is a likelihood that Roast Ducks, instead of Goose will be sold instead.
+[Updated] Kam’s Roast Goose will open in Singapore at Pacific Plaza.
+However, Roast Ducks instead of Goose will be sold instead.

 That is because their goose supplies from China cannot be imported in Singapore.